For Index of Brides, CLICK

 Johnson - Vandervoort |

-of Adolphustown, to Emma L. Vandervoort, formerly of Belleville.
+Napanee, John Johnson, of Adolphustown, to Emma L. Vandervoort,

 Johnston – Blake |

-Adolphustown, when Miss Kathleen Blake, youngest daughter of Mr. and Mrs.
+Loyalist Church, Adolphustown, when Miss Kathleen Blake, youngest daughter of

-Robert Blake of Deseronto, became the bride of Mr. Gerald Johnston of
+Mr. and Mrs. Robert Blake of Deseronto, became the bride of Mr. Gerald

-Napanee, with the Rev. W.D.
-Harrison, pastor o the Methodist church, Toronto,
+Johnston of Napanee, with the Rev. W.D.
+Harrison, pastor o the Methodist

-officiating minister.
-Miss Lillian Wilkins of Deseronto acted as bridesmaid,
+church, Toronto, officiating minister.
+Miss Lillian Wilkins of Deseronto

-while Mr. Leo Scrimshaw of Napanee assisted the groom.
-The bride was
+acted as bridesmaid, while Mr. Leo Scrimshaw of Napanee assisted the groom.

-handsomely attired in blue flat crepe with grey hat and shoes to match, and
+The bride was handsomely attired in blue flat crepe with grey hat and shoes

-carried a bouquet of Ophelia roses.
-The bridesmaid wore blue satin.
-The young
+to match, and carried a bouquet of Ophelia roses.
+The bridesmaid wore blue

-of the town, who afterwards spent the evening in dancing and games.
-Mr. and
+the town, who afterwards spent the evening in dancing and games.
+Mr. and Mrs.

-Mrs. Johnston are going to make their home in Napanee and the best wishes of
+Johnston are going to make their home in Napanee and the best wishes of the

 June